Druerey History, Family Crest & Coats of Arms

 The history of the Druerey family name begins after the Norman Conquest of 1066.
 They lived in Suffolk.
 This family was originally from Rouvray, Normandy, and it is from the local form of this place-name, De Rouvray, which literally translates as from Rouvray, that their surname derives.

 Early Origins of the Druerey family

-Another 265 words (19 lines of text) covering the years 1066, 1627, 1739, 1614 and 1624 are included under the topic Early Druerey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Druerey research.
+Another 132 words (9 lines of text) covering the years 1066, 1627, 1739, 1614 and 1624 are included under the topic Early Druerey History in all our PDF Extended History products and printed products wherever possible.

 Druerey Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Drury, Drewery, Drewry, Drurie, Drewrie and others.

 Early Notables of the Druerey family (pre 1700)